-"Financial Guarantor Liabilities" means all present and future sums, liabilities and obligations whatsoever (actual or contingent) payable, owing, due or incurred by (a) any Obligor to either Financial Guarantor (by way of subrogation or otherwise) in respect of the Bonds, the Bond Trust Deed, the Financial Guarantees, the Financial Guarantee Fee Letters, the Account Bank Agreement, the Collateral Deed or under the Reimbursement and Indemnity Deed; or (b) ProjectCo to the Issuer pursuant to the Bonds Proceeds OnLoan Agreement.
+"Financial Guarantor Liabilities" means all present and future sums, liabilities and obligations whatsoever (actual or contingent) payable, owing, due or incurred by (a) any Obligor to either Financial Guarantor (by way of subrogation or otherwise) in respect of the Bonds, the Bond Trust Deed, the Financial Guarantees, the Financial Guarantee Fee Letters, the Accounts Agreement, the Collateral Deed or under the Reimbursement and Indemnity Deed or (b) ProjectCo to the Issuer in connection with the Net Bond Proceeds Advance pursuant to the terms of the Issuer On-Loan Agreement.

-"Financing Rights" means, in respect of the Security Trustee or any other Senior Creditor, all rights which it has the benefit of pursuant to any Finance Document or any Project Document including:
+"Financing Rights" means, in respect of the Security Trustee or any other Senior Creditor, all rights which it has the benefit of pursuant to any Finance Document or any Project Document (other than any Reserved Matter or any right to amend the provisions of the Security Trust and Intercreditor Deed) including:

-- (i) the right, or the right to direct the Security Trustee or another Senior Creditor, to consent to any amendment, waiver, modification and/or extension of any provision of any Finance Document; - (ii) the right, or the right to direct the Security Trustee or another Senior Creditor, to exercise any right, power and discretion of or under any of the provisions of the Finance Documents (including, without limitation, the right to refuse to advance sums upon non-satisfaction of, or to waive, any conditions precedent contained in any Finance Document); - (iii) the right, or the right to direct the Security Trustee or another Senior Creditor, to bring any litigation, arbitration, administrative or other proceedings arising from or in connection with the Finance Documents; and - (iv) the exercise of any right expressed to be in favour of the Majority Creditor(s) under the Collateral Deed.
+- (a) the right, or the right to direct the Security Trustee or another Senior Creditor, to consent to any amendment, waiver, modification and/or extension of any provision of any Finance Document; - (b) the right, or the right to direct the Security Trustee or another Senior Creditor, to exercise any right, power and discretion of or under any of the provisions of the Finance Documents (including, without limitation, the right to refuse to advance sums upon non-satisfaction of, or to waive, any conditions precedent contained in any Finance Document); - (c) the right, or the right to direct the Security Trustee or another Senior Creditor, to bring any litigation, arbitration, administrative or other proceedings arising from or in connection with the Finance Documents; and - (d) the exercise of any right expressed to be in favour of the Controlling Creditor under the Collateral Deed.